-Since there isn’t a well-organized SEO professional organization to set standards and best practices, it can be difficult to assess the true skills of SEO candidates.
+Since there isn’t a well-organized SEO professional organization to set standards and best practices it can be difficult to assess the true skills of SEO candidates.
 We’ve written this guide to assist you in your hiring process, including helping you determine the necessary skill set for the position you are trying to fill and discerning the actual skill level of your candidates.
-This hiring guide is available as a PDF.

 Skill Set Expectations:

 - 0-2 years of experience, probably working on friend and family sites, most likely low volume / competition.

 - Candidate might have learned “SEO” from reading online, which could include outdated / spammy techniques.

 - May or may not be able to work effectively with an IT department / web team for site changes.

 - Not suitable as sole SEO employee.
 Requires close supervision by experienced SEO.

 - Do not expect the beginner SEO to self-initiate strategies.

 - Expect some familiarity with Google Analytics, Maybe some Google Tag Manager, Google Search Console, on-page optimization, and HTML optimization.
 They might have had some experience and success with AdWords but unless they’re Google Certified, don’t expect them to be self-sufficient for a large campaign.

 - If the 2-4 years was spent on a larger SEO team, or under the supervision of a skilled SEO, their knowledge will likely be deeper than 2-4 years of “self-taught”.